gurung-ajay/Sentiment-Analysis-on-IMDB-reviews-with-Machine-Learning/README.md

 1. Download the pickle file and 'ui.py', placing them in the same folder.
 2. Open the folder directory using the command prompt (cmd).
 3. Enter the command 'streamlit run ui.py'.
-4. 4.
-Open the generated IP address from the command prompt in your browser to access the UI.
+4. Open the generated IP address from the command prompt in your browser to access the app.